MattNolanLab/MattNolanLab.github.io/_pages/manual.md

 #### Data and code
-We aim to share all ocde and data.
-For papers on which Matt is senior author, code is found [here](https://github.com/MattNolanLab) and data [here](https://datashare.ed.ac.uk/handle/10283/777).
-For papers on which Gülşen is senior author, data is found [here](https://datashare.ed.ac.uk/handle/10283/4369).
+We aim to share all data and code, see [data & code](/data-and-code).

 #### Authorship
 We support use of the CRedIT taxonomy for documenting author contributions to research papers.Qualificaton for authorship requires meeting at least one of the CRedIT criteria.
 In determining position on authorship lists we follow the convention that the first author(s) have usually carried out most of the key experiments and provide strong intellectual drive, the senior authors have provided supervision, leadership and direction, and intermediate authors have contributed consistent with the CRedIT criteria.
 When multiple people have made substantial contributions of key experiments and ideas to a project, and where publishing these contributions as a single study is likely to lead to a more impactful paper, then the major contributors will share joing or equal contributing first author status.
 If at any stage of a project you would like to discuss authorship issues then please mention this to Matt or Gülşen.
 We aim that all authorship decisions are made collaboratively and with the agreement of all authors.
 In the even of unresolvable differences then Matt or Gülşen will have responsibility for the final decision.